 Only one of the three locations were listed in Google My Business, and it did not rank in the map pack.

-Citations and some local links were built to each of the three pages.
+Citation directory and some local links were built to each of the three pages.

 Each now ranks in the local map results, jumping between spots 1 and 3, depending on search location using the same city modifier keyword.